aspose-total/Aspose.Total-Products/total/en/net/conversion/xslfo-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XSLFO to XLSB" h2="Export XSLFO File to XLSB via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XSLFO files to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, both of which are made possible by Aspose.Total for .NET.

+The first step is to export XSLFO to XLSX using Aspose.PDF for .NET.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, edit, convert, and print PDF documents from within their .NET applications.
+It also provides the ability to export XSLFO to XLSX, allowing developers to easily convert XSLFO to XLSX.

+The second step is to convert XLSX to XLSB using Aspose.Cells for .NET.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets from within their .NET applications.
+It provides the ability to convert XLSX to XLSB, allowing developers to easily convert XSLFO to XLSB.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XSLFO file to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XSLFO to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+In summary, Aspose.Total for .NET provides developers with the tools they need to easily convert XSLFO files to XLSB within any .NET, C#, ASP.NET and VB.NET applications.
+By using Aspose.PDF for .NET to export XSLFO to XLSX, and Aspose.Cells for .NET to convert XLSX to XLSB, developers can quickly and easily convert XSLFO to XLSB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}